 Unfreezing is the initial stage of Lewin’s change management model or Lewin’s change management model.
-In this stage, employees take mental preparation to accept the change of the organization.
-In the management system, the unfreeze stage refers to breaking down the existing circumstances to accept the organizational changes.
+In this stage, employees prepare mentally to accept the change in the organization.
+In the management system, the unfreeze stage refers to breaking down the existing circumstances to accept organizational changes.
 Usually, employees feel comfortable in the organization’s current condition; therefore, some do not accept the management change quickly due to uncertainty.
-The unfreezing stage consists of the process of educating people about opportunities for organizational change.
+The unfreezing stage consists of educating people about opportunities for organizational change.
 The organization should practice the change management communication strategy to prepare employees for the change.

 The key point of this stage is to compel employees to accept management change through effective change communication.
-It is essential to maintain effective interaction within the management to persuade employees to accept change.
-Employees will receive the change if they can understand the new things cannot protect the company or organization from surviving.
-Additionally, they need to realize that change is essential to sustain the organization and achieve competitive advantages.
+Maintaining effective interaction within the management is essential to persuade employees to accept change.
+Employees will receive the change if they understand the new things cannot prevent the company or organization from surviving.
+Additionally, they must realize that change is essential to sustain the organization and achieve competitive advantages.

 A high level of positive motivation among employees helps to understand the reasons for organizational change and development.
 Next, the organization needs to persuade the stakeholders that the change will bring benefits to everyone.
-Some people will receive it quickly, but some of them will deny it at the initial time.
+Some people will receive it quickly, but some of them will deny it initially.
 Finally, everyone will come up with the motivation to make the change.

 Communication During the Unfreeze Stage

 The primary communication objective is to prepare stakeholders, employees, and the organization to accept the change – “Readying” the organization.
 However, resistance will increase simultaneously with how huge the change is and how much it affects the organization.
 Effective communication can overcome resistance.
-To ‘ready’ the organization for accepting the change, it is essential to declare the objective of the change.
-Additionally, you have to ensure that everyone in the organization knows what will happen and why.
-Effective communication is significant to point out the difference between actual and desired outcomes.
+To ‘ready’ the organization to accept the change, it is essential to declare the objective of the change.
+Additionally, you must ensure that everyone in the organization knows what will happen and why.
+Effective communication is significant in pointing out the difference between actual and desired outcomes.
 This first message or declaration should come from the top-level management of the organization to avoid communication conflict.

 2. Change (Move) Stage

 Change is the second stage of Lewin’s change management model.
 It is the middle stage of the three phases of change management.
 Actual changes occur when everyone in the organization decides to accept the change with positive motivation.
 Employees receive and adjust to the new working atmosphere.
 Changes can be major or minor based on the organization’s needs.
-The organization needs to provide sufficient training and support for the employees to embrace the changes.
-It is the stage of implementing the entire process of changes; therefore, many issues need to be done consciously.
+The organization must provide sufficient training and support for the employees to embrace the changes.
+It is the stage of implementing the change process; therefore, many issues must be addressed consciously.
 Some employees may spread misleading information due to having insufficient knowledge about organizational change.
-So, the organization needs to practice an effective communication process within the organization to avoid unwanted issues.
-However, at the end of the day, employees will be focused on practicing the new work.
+So, the organization needs to practice an effective communication process to avoid unwanted issues.
+However, employees will be focused on practicing the new work.

 Communication During the Change Stage

-The organization should ensure effective communication among employees to reduce uncertainty as well as communication noise.
-People may indulge in spreading disinformation and lies that have less information about the process of change.
+The organization should ensure effective communication among employees to reduce uncertainty as well as organizational communication noise.
+People may indulge in spreading disinformation and lies with less information about the change process.
 Therefore, the communication has to have a more specific character than in the previous phase.
 Communication in this stage is essential to provide authentic, accurate, and detailed information on what will happen to those who have less sketchy details on implementing changes.
 Finally, it distributes the new responsibility among assigned people in the organization.